Woman whose home was destroyed by tornado estimates 100 people came to help clean up

 On Sunday, volunteers found family photos among the debris and saved them in resealable bags.
 One took her injured cat to the vet.
 Many offered gift cards — she had $500 worth of them in her hands while she spoke with The Canadian Press.

-She said she hoped some would find some clothes,noting she's spent the day in a borrowed outfit after seeking shelter with her son's friend on Saturday night.
+She said she hoped someone would find some clothes, noting she's spent the day in a borrowed outfit after seeking shelter with her son's friend on Saturday night.

 Alberta's minister of public safety and emergency services, Mike Ellis, tweeted Saturday that the Alberta Emergency Management Agency is working with local officials.